Boating Safety Tips: Boater Education & Resources for Safe Family Fun

 The Office of Boating Safety is working to raise awareness of boating safety issues and encourage all pleasure craft operators to follow safe boating practices.
 Qualified Boating Safety Specialists are available to conduct a FREE Courtesy Check of your recreational vessel (sail, power, personal watercraft or canoe.)The reviews are confidential and there are no penalties for deficiencies.

-Take advantage of a free Vessel Safety Check from the Canadian Power & Sail Squadron (CPS) working in partnership with the Office of Boating Safety.
+Take advantage of a free Vessel Safety Check from the Canadian Power and Sail Squadron (CPS-ECP) working in partnership with the Office of Boating Safety.
 They offer complimentary boat examinations to review all the safety equipment required by law.
 Free of charge, they’ll provide a specialist to check out your boat and make helpful boating safety tips and recommendations